 Who knew art could be created amidst the drone of eventful existence?
-Those of you who form a part of Snapchat’s 1.91 million daily user family, might not have thought about your app companion in this light.
-Artist Christian Marclay has thought of the app “more as a microphone than a camera” and with the aid of its engineers, has produced a spectacle exhibiting the concoction of what he calls his “Sound Stories”.
+Those of you who form a part of Snapchat’s 1.91 million daily user family might not have thought about your app companion in this light.
+Artist Christian Marclay has thought of the app “more as a microphone than a camera” and, with its engineers’ aid, has produced a spectacle exhibiting the concoction of what he calls his “Sound Stories.”
 It will run from June 18 to June 22 at La Malmaison in Cannes, France, as an individual participant in the Cannes Lions International Festival of Creativity, and rightly so.
-Snapchat’s “public stories” which can be viewed by anyone, will now be used as an art-creating mechanism.
+Snapchat’s “public stories,” which can be viewed by anyone, will now be used as an art-creating mechanism.

 Based on a 2002 composition by the artist, the second piece called “Tinsel Loop” is an 18-note melodic expression based on this earlier creation.
 The engineers have spent countless hours creating matches between Snapchat “stories” and Mr. Marclay’s piece, ultimately resulting in the display of a number of posts responding to the original musical notes.
-For example, depending on external sound factors, an eight-year-old screaming might be a C major scale.
+For example, an eight-year-old screaming might be a C major scale depending on external sound factors.

-The third called “The Organ” is an interactive exercise as visitors are permitted to play keys on a full-length digital keyboard connected to a humongous screen that simultaneously displays those posts that correspond to the particular note or chords being played.
+The third, “The Organ,” is an interactive exercise as visitors are permitted to play keys on a full-length digital keyboard connected to a humongous screen that simultaneously displays posts corresponding to the particular note or chords being played.
 Mr. Marclay had planned on making the audience a “part of the composition”.

-In the fourth piece entitled “Talk to Me/ Sing to Me” is a literal one, for the audience can participate in the experience by singing or speaking into several smartphones hanging from the ceiling.
+The fourth piece, entitled “Talk to Me/ Sing to Me,” is a literal one, for the audience can participate in the experience by singing or speaking into several smartphones hanging from the ceiling.
 It has been made possible by developing an algorithm that mimics sounds, helping in the interaction with one another.

-This came at a crucial time because as Sopan Deb, New York Times journalist, has said, Snapchat needed an uplifting endeavor because of its recent hiccup after it was redesigned when Kylie Jenner tweeted, “Sooo does anyone else not open Snapchat anymore?
+This came at a crucial time because, as Sopan Deb, New York Times journalist, has said, Snapchat needed an uplifting endeavor because of its recent hiccup after it was redesigned when Kylie Jenner tweeted, “Sooo does anyone else not open Snapchat anymore?
 Or is it just me … ugh this is so sad.” and resulted in a massive dent in its stock price.
-This, along with financial troubles and Shannon Lubetich’s email testifying against a toxic work environment at the company added to the list of concerns for them.
-Mr. Spiegel, Snap’s chief executive sees this venture as an “empowering expression”, but did not reveal the cost incurred in the pursuit of the same, whereas their engineers have said that they worked on this project in addition to their day jobs.
+This, along with financial troubles and Shannon Lubetich’s email testifying against a toxic work environment at the company, added to their list of concerns.
+Mr. Spiegel, Snap’s chief executive, sees this venture as an “empowering expression”, but did not reveal the cost incurred in the pursuit of the same, whereas their engineers have said that they worked on this project in addition to their day jobs.